alexsmith1612/hadoofus/README.md

 execution.
 It does not require Java.

-It provides a C API for directly calling Namenode RPCs and performing Datanode block read and write operations, as well as a `libhdfs`-compatible interface in a seperate library (`libhdfs_hadoofus.so`).
+It provides a C API for directly calling Namenode RPCs and performing Datanode block read and write operations.

+There is an example `libhdfs`-compatible interface using libhadoofus provided in a seperate library (`libhdfs_hadoofus.so`).
+It should be considered alpha quality, provided as a proof of concept.

-It also includes a Python wrapper module, implemented in Cython.
+Hadoofus also includes a Python 2 wrapper module, implemented in Cython.
 (Cython compiles to a C Python module.)
 For more information on that, see `/wrappers/README.md`.

 Unlike libhdfs, Hadoofus speaks multiple versions of the HDFS protocol.
 At your